Workers' Compensation Settlements

 When employees are injured while performing job duties, they are entitled to workers’ compensation benefits.
 After experiencing an occupational injury, employees can make a workers’ comp claim on their employer’s policy to receive:

-- Coverage for her hospital bills and ambulance ride.
+- Coverage for hospital bills and ambulance ride.

-The insurance company accepts the claim and offers Martha a disability payment plan and some funds for her medical bills.
-Martha now has a choice: does she accept this offer, does she press for a lump sum settlement, or does she negotiate for a larger structured settlement?
+Once the insurance company accepts the claim, it may offer the employee a disability payment plan and funds for medical bills.
+Most times, the employee can accept the offer, press for a lump-sum settlement, or negotiate for a larger structured settlement.

-If she decides to pursue a larger settlement, negotiations will be between her, her attorney, and your insurance company.
-Your role is very limited.
-Still, it’s a good idea to stay informed and facilitate communication between the parties, if only to decrease the chance of being named in a lawsuit down the road.
+If the employee pursues a larger settlement, negotiations will commence between the employee, their attorney, and the business owner’s insurance company.
+The employer’s role is very limited, but it’s smart to stay informed and facilitate communication between the parties, if only to decrease the chance of being named in a workers’ compensation lawsuit later on.

-Before any settlement is reached, Martha and her attorney calculate what they think the insurance company should pay out.
-The settlement will eventually take into account…
+Before any settlement is reached, the employee and their attorney calculate what they think the insurance company should pay out.
+The settlement will eventually take into account:

 - Balances on hospital bills, ambulance rides, etc.